 Try to find a hydrolyzed collagen peptide supplement that contains multiple collagen forms from different sources.
 Most collagen supplements only contain one or two different forms of collagen, but you’ll get the best results with one with at least 4 to 5.

 Marine collagen is a viable alternative to collagen that has been sourced from bovine or porcine sources.
 But there are a lot of questions about the effectiveness of marine collagen because it’s harder for your body to absorb.
 So you may get less results.

 Unfortunately, vegan-based collagen supplements do not actually contain any collagen themselves but are supposedly able to help increase collagen production in your body.
 It’s unclear how effective they are at boosting your collagen production.

-Many collagen supplements have a weird bone broth taste that doesn’t encourage you to continue using it.
+Many collagen supplements have a weird bone broth taste that doesn’t encourage you to continue using them.
 But Ageless Collagen is odorless and flavorless and mixes easily into liquids.
 I place a scoop into my daily protein shake and can hardly even tell it’s in there.

 Contains 5 of the key types of collagen in scientifically ideal forms.
 Uses hydrolyzed collagne peptides making it easier to digest.
 Mixes easily, no clumping, with no odor or taste.

 - Supports healthy, youthful looking skin & skin elasticity